Connect with us

 Residential Projects

-Kenya lacks uniform green building standards and guidelines which should be adhered to by developers.
+Kenya lacks consistent green building standards and guidelines for developers to follow.

 Green building

-Recent campaigns to lure Kenyan builders into green building have failed to bear much fruit, and experts are now worried that only a few developers are constructing eco-friendly structures.
+Recent campaigns aimed at luring Kenyan builders into green buildings have borne little fruit, and experts are worried that only a few developers are constructing eco-friendly structures.

-Green buildings, which are geared towards efficiency and sustainability throughout their life cycle, have failed to win the attention of local developers – most of whom argue that buyers are unwilling to pay the true cost of green homes.
+Green buildings, which are aimed at efficiency and sustainability throughout the life cycle, seem to have failed to win the attention of local developers, most of whom argue that buyers are unwilling to pay the true cost of a green home.

 “Green building is yet to be profitable (in Kenya) since the cost of putting up an eco-friendly structure is exorbitant,” says Samuel Onyango, a local contractor, who adds that the government has failed to offer incentives for developers who are willing to go green.

-Besides, the local construction industry, according to Simon Macharia – an architect, lacks uniform green building standards and guidelines which should be adhered to by developers.
+Besides, the local construction industry, according to Simon Macharia – an architect, lacks uniform green building standards and guidelines that should be adhered to by developers.

-Through the programme, engineers, architects and other professionals in the industry are being trained on different aspects of green buildings including the ability of structures to tap solar energy, use natural flow of air, use natural light, and harvest rain water.
+Through the programme, engineers, architects, and other professionals in the industry are being trained on different aspects of green buildings including the ability of structures to tap solar energy, use the natural flow of air, use natural light, and harvest rainwater.

 “So far, we have managed to partner with several industry players and educated them on the practices to follow in green building.”